CommunityToolkit/Aspire/docs/diagnostics.md

 Once a release of .NET Aspire with that API is available, the API in the .NET Aspire Community Toolkit will be marked as obsolete and will be removed in a future release.

+## CTASPIREMARTEN001

+The `CommunityToolkit.Aspire.Marten` package may introduce significant or breaking changes in its feature versions, as it does not encompass all `Marten` functionalities, including features like `AsyncDaemon`.